-A standard van insurance policy might not cut it for your vintage camper
+Standard insurance might not cut it for your vintage VW bus or camper.

 If you’ve got an old camper van you still use for little trips or a classic van you take to exhibitions, you might need extra coverage to keep it protected for your shows or adventures.

 If you have a classic or vintage van, you can insure it under a classic car insurance policy.
-These policies are tailored to older vehicles, and can offer coverage the protects your van better than a regular car insurance policy would.
+These policies are tailored to older vehicles and can protect your van better than a regular car insurance policy.

 What’s considered a classic van?

-Whether your van is considered classic can vary based on the insurer.
-Some insurance companies will say your van has to be 20 years or older, while others might only consider vehicles to be classics if they’re over 25 years.
+Whether your van is considered classic can vary based on the insurance company.
+Some companies will say your van must be 20 years or older, while others might only consider vehicles classics if they’re over 25 years.
 In many cases, an antique Volkswagen van called a VW bus might fit in this category.

-To protect your van against damage, you may also want to consider collision coverage, which pays for damage to your van after a car accident, and comprehensive coverage, which pays for damage to your van not resulting from a collision — like if it’s damaged by a storm or in a parking lot.
+- Collision.
+To protect your van against damage, you may also want collision coverage, which pays for damage to your van after an at-fault car accident.

-- Agreed-value coverage.
+- Agreed value.
 This means that you and your insurer agree on the value of the car ahead of time, instead of covering the car for its current market value.
 The value of classic cars can vary a lot based on condition, and a 25-year-old classic van in perfect condition is worth a lot more than an average old van.

 - Salvage rights.
 Usually, if your car is totaled, your insurer pays you the cash and keeps the car to sell for scraps.
 But if you have the salvage rights, you can get the car back so you can repair it.

 - Temporary van insurance.
-If your van spends 80% of the year sitting in garage, or if you only drive it a couple hundred miles per year, the cost of your coverage can reflect that.
+If your van spends 80% of the year sitting in the garage or if you only drive it a couple of hundred miles per year, the cost of coverage can reflect that.